-"Google says that only 0.25 % of its search results link to derogatory or erroneous content, there has been enough press around it to make something Google can't afford not to address," Carroll said.
+"Google says that only 0.25 % of its search results link to derogatory or erroneous content, there has been enough press around it to make something Google can't afford to address," Carroll said.

 Addressing the problem of fake news is a good idea for Google, at least conceptually, noted Tom Rosenstiel, executive director of the American Press Institute.